Methodology

 Last updated

-Progression to higher education or training destinations for 2019/20 cohort
+Introduction to progression to higher education or training destinations data

 Time lag